 Intended outcome Success criteria To implement a rigorous, high quality, systematic phonics programme.
-High quality resources are available to all children. systematic priorites programme.
+High quality resources are available to all children.
 All staff effectively teach a robust and consistent phonics programme matched to children's phonic stage.
-CPD is frequent and up skills staff's To ensure high standards are consistent for the teaching of phonics (Dec 2022) knowledge and skills.
+CPD is frequent and up skills staff's To ensure high standards are consistent for the teaching of phonics knowledge and skills.
 Targeted support is directed towards those pupils who require further input.
-'Keep up not catch up approach' Phonics results are in line or better than National Average.
-To improve oral language and communication skills EYFS - Increase in the percentage of pupils achieving the Communication and Language Early Learning Goal.
-To develop oral story telling.
-(Dec 2022) The environment is language rich High quality provision both indoors and out- doors supports pupil's development in all ar- eas of learning, supported by LA advisor.
+'Keep up not catch up approach' Phonics results are in line or better than To improve oral language and communication skills National Average.
+EYFS - Increase in the percentage of pupils achieving the Communication and Language To develop oral story telling.
+Early Learning Goal.
+The environment is language rich High quality provision both indoors and out- doors supports pupil's development in all ar- eas of learning, supported by LA advisor.
 Speech and language intervention is timetabled throughout school and children make good progress.
 To improve the % of children working at ARE in reading.
 Children are fluent, confident and enjoy reading, as a result, reading outcomes improve.
 Reading is prioritised to allow disadvantaged pupils to access all aspects of the curriculum.
-To ensure middle attainers make good progress from starting points (Dec 2022) Teacher feedback focuses learning and improves children's understanding and progress.
+To ensure middle attainers make good progress from starting points Teacher feedback focuses learning and improves children's understanding and progress.
+To implement a whole school reading spine.
 Children who are falling behind are supported to keep up.
 To provide quality opportunities to revisit and build on prior knowledge to ensure accelerated progress in reading and writing.
 All teachers have a secure knowledge of assessment end points in all key stages.
 Evidence in books is a strength and shows clear progression.
 To adapt formative assessment processes in all foundation subjects.
-(Dec 2022) Teacher feedback has a positive impact on progress. , (= Formative assessment is well evidenced in science, history and geography books.
+Teacher feedback has a positive impact on progress. - Formative assessment is well evidenced in science, history and geography books.

 Monitoring records are up to date and show impact of assessment process.
-To provide pupils with meaningful opportunities to fully engage in and actively contribute to the life of the school and beyond; leading initiatives responsibly and respectfully.
+Children can make links between themes in foundation subjects using prior knowledge To provide pupils with meaningful opportunities to fully engage in and actively contribute to the life of the school and beyond; leading initiatives responsibly and respectfully.
 To rebuild confident and successful learners.
-Children are more emotionally supported and settled, more able to access the curriculum and make progress.
+To provide leadership opportunities for all Children are more emotionally supported and settled, more able to access the curriculum and make progress.
 Engagement with the wider community improves.
-Children's personal and academic skills, social and cultural capital and resilience improve.
+Children's personal and academic skills, social and cultural capital and resilience improves. pupils.
 Children develop a fascination with the world.
 Achieve and sustain improved attendance for all pupils particularly disadvantaged.
 To reduce % of PA children.
 Good attendance is sustained.
 Whole school attendance is increased to being at least 96% or above.
 There is a reduction in the level of persistent absence across school.